andresoliva/LoRa-E5/Nano33BLE_Grove_LoRa_advanced/README.md

 ## © License
-This software is written by Ramin Sangesari is licensed under The MIT License.
+This software is written by Andres Oliva Trevisan (a modified version of Ramin Sangesari original work) is licensed under The MIT License.